-SHIFT, which is now into its 18th year, is the University of Greenwich annual conference of Learning and Teaching in Higher Education.
+SHIFT, which is now into its 18th year, is our annual conference of learning and teaching in Higher Education.
 The name SHIFT reflects the ever changing landscape in Higher Education.
 Each year, our conference focuses on a new and current theme relevant to learning and teaching in the higher education sector.
 Providing a platform to a multitude of speakers in the UK and internationally, it facilitates opportunities for research and knowledge exchange and sharing innovative practice.

 Key Dates